1 Minute Recap of a Reverse Mortgage

 - Or they can take a combination of all three.

-- The exception is to the fixed rate choice (which has only appeared in the last couple years) which requires them to take all the funds up front and begin interest rate accumulation on the full amount immediately.
+- The exception is to the fixed rate choice (which has only appeared in the last couple years) which requires them to take the maximum allowable (60% of the principle limit or required payments, such as a mortgage, plus 10%) up front and begin interest rate accumulation on the full amount immediately.